 Round-the-clock recorded messages for the Consumer Price Index and a variety of other Bureau of Labor Statistics data are available by dialing the New York-New Jersey Information Office's main telephone number: (646) 264-3600.
 For recorded messages, press '2'.

-New York had 772,400 unemployed residents in 2011 according to the Current Population Survey, and another 429,200 were employed part time for economic reasons (also known as involuntary part time).
+New Jersey had 427,100 unemployed residents in 2011, according to the Current Population Survey.
+An additional 231,800 were employed part time for economic reasons (also known as involuntary part time).
 These individuals were working part time because of slack work or business conditions or because they were unable to find a full-time job.
 (See chart 2.)
-Nationwide, there were 8.6 million individuals working part time for economic reasons in 2011.
+Nationwide, 8.6 million individuals were working part time for economic reasons in 2011.